futurewei-cloud/chogori-sql/docs/K2SqlDesignProposalV1.md

 #### Catalog Manager

 The catalog manager runs on each SQL executor and it is responsible for
-* initializes, creates, and saves PG system databases and tables to K2 storage layer, for example, all the [system catalog](https://www.postgresql.org/docs/11/catalogs.html) for template1, template0, and Postgres
+* initializes, creates, and saves PG system databases and tables to K2 storage layer, for example, all the [system catalog](https://www.postgresql.org/docs/11/catalogs.html) for template1, template0, and postgres
 * manages user databases and tables such as create, insert, update, delete, and truncate.
 * provides catalog APIs for DML handler and DDL handler
 * caches schemas locally to avoid fetching them from remote